dbt-ethz/Axolotl/README.md

 Join the community on grasshopper3d: [grasshopper3d.com/group/axolotl](http://www.grasshopper3d.com/group/axolotl)

 ## Changelog
+* 18|12|11: complete rework of core structure: objects (primitives, combinations, modifications) exist as abstract entities (SDFs) and can be freely combined with each other into any CSG tree.
+Space is only discretised (sampled) by e.g. the octree (SVO) subdivision.
 * 18|08|06: new components: gradient vector field, shortest path (Dijkstra's algorithm)
 * 18|05|03: new component: meta-ball (finally 😉, the "Hello, World!" of voxel modelling...), additional lattice truss pattern
 * 18|04|11: new component: spatial lattice truss in unit cubes (tubular lines)